StefanescuEduard/stefanescueduard.github.io/source/about/index.md

 Hello!
 I’m Eduard Stefanescu, from Romania, an enthusiast programmer that likes to work with backend frameworks, but also enjoys to work with new web-application frameworks.
 From time to time I want to learn new ones, that I will also blog about.

-Currently, I’m working at iQuest, as a software engineer.
+Currently, I’m working at Nagarro (former iQuest), as a software engineer.
 My interest topics are focused in the following directions:

 - Backend: .NET, Java, Python
 - Frontend: AngularJS, Angular, React